defold/defold.github.io/llms/apis/engine-graphics-src-dmsdk-graphics-graphics-h.md

 - `ATTACHMENT_OP_STORE` -     Store the attachment’s results after the pass finishes
 - `ATTACHMENT_OP_CLEAR` -     Clear the attachment to a predefined value at the beginning of the pass

+### BeginFrame
+*Type:* FUNCTION
+Begins frame rendering.
+Prepares the graphics context for rendering a new frame.
+This should be called at the start of each frame.

+**Parameters**

+- `context` (dmGraphics::HContext) - Graphics context

 ### BlendFactor
 *Type:* ENUM
 Blend factors for color blending.